Margomcclintock/ec2-ai-agent-enhancement/README.md

 3. **System Integration and Analysis**

-   - I compared manual vs AI Agent approaches for efficiency and usability
+   - Compared manual vs AI Agent approaches for efficiency and usability
-   - I analyzed script differences and architectural adaptations
+   - Analyzed script differences and architectural adaptations
-   - I documented
-   -  when each approach is most appropriate for DevOps workflows
+   - Documented when each approach is most appropriate for DevOps workflows

 ## Sequential Configuration Steps